Paul Davis (footballer, born 1961): 1980–86: Debut and First-team regular

 Born in Dulwich, London, but later raised in Bermondsey and Stockwell, Davis came to Arsenal as an associated schoolboy in October 1977 whilst playing for South London Schoolboys and on leaving school he became an apprentice in June 1978, turning professional a year later.
 A talented left-footed midfielder, he made his debut 7 April 1980 in a North London derby, a 2–1 victory against Tottenham Hotspur at White Hart Lane.
 The following season Paul started nine league games and scored his first goal for Arsenal in a 3–2 win at Highbury against Crystal Palace.
 In the early days he had to battle for a midfield place against Liam Brady, Graham Rix, Brian Talbot and John Hollins.
 The season after that, 1981–82, Davis became a regular in the First team, missing only four League games as well as winning his first of his eleven England U21 caps.

-The all-new, all tackling Davis had suddenly developed an armour plated exterior.
-He was about to emerge as the elegant cultural icon of the midfield, but as he realised, he had to learn to mix skill with resilience and strength.
-In the following two seasons his place, on the right hand side of midfield was virtually assured.
-Davis enjoyed probably his best season yet in the early part of 1985–86 when he formed a powerful central midfield pairing with Stewart Robson.
-But just when he was at top of his form, a groin injury intervened and kept him out for three months.
+Davis developed a more physical style of play while retaining his technical ability in midfield.
+During the following two seasons, he became a regular on the right side of the midfield.
+In the early part of the 1985-86 season, he formed a midfield partnership with Stewart Robson, although his progress was interrupted by a groin injury that sidelined him for three months.

 1986–88: George Graham arrives

-By the time George Graham arrived at Highbury in the summer of 1986, Davis was the defined centrepiece of the Arsenal side.
-He was a veteran in terms of individual deeds done and his importance to the club, yet still only 25 and without a major winners medal to his name.
-Davis, blessed with a wonderful left foot, startling on-pitch vision and unerring pass accuracy, was renowned for his calmness within the heat of a midfield battle.
-Elegant yet not unwilling to use force when needed, he was the perfect multi-purpose midfielder.
-In George Graham's first season in charge, 1986–87, Davis had a great campaign.
-He formed a brilliant midfield partnership with Steve Williams, which was key to Arsenal beating Liverpool in the League Cup Final 2–1.
-After a hernia operation in early 1988 Davis was in the side again in April 1988, bidding to retain the cup, but disappointingly lost 3–2 to Luton Town in the Final.
+By the time George Graham arrived at Highbury in the summer of 1986, Davis was important to Arsenal but without a major winners' medal.
+Davis known for his pass accuracy and calmness, and for being a multi-purpose midfielder.
+In George Graham's first season in charge, 1986–87, Davis had a good campaign, partnering in the midfield with Steve Williams, including when Arsenal beat Liverpool in the League Cup Final 2–1.
+After a hernia operation in early 1988 Davis was in the side again in April 1988, bidding to retain the cup, but lost 3–2 to Luton Town in the Final.